kramtron/Monster-Engine/README.md

 ### * Inspector
 Show the components of the selected GameObject and a cube to Disable/Enable the GameObject.
-* Trnasform with position, rotarion and scale of the object
+* Trnasform with position, rotarion and scale of the object.
-* Mesh of the object
+* Mesh of the object.

 ### * Hierarchy